 That depends… we encourage contestants to buy versatile outfits that can be used for multiple events and appearances and do our best to set forth guidelines that create uniformity and an even playing field.
 Custom or designer clothes are NOT necessary.
 Clean, crisp, wrinkle free and flattering clothes are.
 We do our best to provide resources for where to get clothes fit for rodeo royalty!
 We also encourage the contestants to seek out pageant sponsors to help cover this expense.

-There is a horsemanship competition for Miss Silver Spurs contestants, but not for Junior Miss Silver Spurs or Little Miss Silver Spurs.
+There is a horsemanship competition for Junior Miss Silver Spurs and Miss Silver Spurs contestants, but not for Little Miss Silver Spurs.

 At first orientation, each contestant will be provided with study material for the test and have several weeks to prepare.
 The test is taken the week of the pageant.

 That’s a BIG question.
 There are so many amazing awards provided by the Silver Spurs and our pageant sponsors.